Tax Deduction for Assisted Reproductive (AR) Service expenses

 Q:

-The qualifying AR services were not received by me in the year of assessment during which the expenses for the services were paid by me.
+I did not receive the qualifying AR services in the year of assessment during which I paid the expenses for the services.
 For which year of assessment should I claim the deduction for the expenses paid?

 A: